 During the probationary period, the employment relationship may be terminated by either party at any time without observing notice periods or end dates, and without being required to provide any reason for the termination.

 Apprenticeship contracts may include a probationary period of up to three months.

 iii Establishing a presence

 All employees in Austria are subject to the mandatory Austrian Social Insurance System, which includes, inter alia, contributions for health insurance, insurance against accidents at work, pension insurance and unemployment insurance.
-The employer is obliged to calculate the employee's share of these contributions, deduct them from the employee's salary and process the contributions, as from 1 January 2020, to Austrian health insurance.
+The employer is obliged to calculate the employee's share of these contributions, deduct them from the employee's salary and process the contributions to the Austrian health insurance.
 Further, the employer must deduct the employee's income tax and forward it to the competent financial authority.

 i General principles

 There is no statutory minimum salary in Austria, but individual collective bargaining agreements set out mandatory minimum salaries.
 Salaries are usually paid in 14 instalments: the 13th and 14th instalments (referred to as 'special' payments) are taxed at a much lower rate.
 If an employer fails to pay an employee the applicable minimum salary, penalties apply, based on the Austrian Law against Wage and Social Dumping (LSD-BG).

 The statutory normal working time is 40 hours per week or eight hours per day.
 Collective bargaining agreements may provide for a shorter time (very often 38.5 hours).